-Profile: I am a marine ecologist working at the St. John’s Island National Marine Laboratory.
-I had graduated from NUS with a B.Sc. in Life Sciences (2009) and Ph.D. in Marine Ecology (2013).
+Profile: From a student to full-time staff, I have been conducting my research work at the St. John’s Island National Marine Laboratory.
+Trained as a marine ecologist, I had graduated from NUS with a B.Sc. in Life Sciences (2009) and Ph.D. in Marine Ecology (2013).
 While pursuing my degrees, I became inspired by the many local conservation workers, and took a strong interest in marine conservation issues.
-Through my research projects, I found my favourite marine animal, the giant clams.
-My passion to save the giant clams led to the genesis of two restocking programmes in Singapore, with the aim to breed and raise young clams for putting back onto our reefs.
-I am working towards combining marine research and science communication to promote the preservation of marine biodiversity both locally and regionally.
+Through a serendipitous encounter, I found my favourite marine animal, the giant clam.
+My passion to save the endangered giant clams led to the genesis of two restocking programmes in Singapore, with the aim to breed and raise baby clams for putting back onto our reefs.

 My big dream is to build up marine conservation awareness in Singapore and elsewhere through science communication.
 I believe that science can be used to change people’s mindsets regarding environmental issues, but science also needs to be relevant and relatable to people.
 That is why I am making science accessible to people through collaborations, engagements, and science communications – pushing the path to use science to generate societal impacts.

 My status quo recently ‘upgraded’ to becoming a first-time mum to a baby girl!
 Motherhood has been emotionally gratifying, and I look forth to ensuring that I leave a positive environmental legacy for her to enjoy, as I had in my time.
 When I still have time, I actively volunteer with TeamSeagrass and Reef Friends to promote marine conservation and educate fellow volunteers.
 During my free time, I am an avid SCUBA diver and photographer. 🙂